 Learn about your different breast implant options – from saline to (silicone) cohesive gel implants – with our experienced plastic surgeon, Dr. Jon Paul Trevisani.

 Choosing breast augmentation surgery is a step in self-improvement, not only taking charge of your body’s aesthetics, but also doing what will help you feel better and increase your confidence.
 Once you have made your choice to move forward, Dr. Jon and his team of plastic surgery professionals will work with you to make additional decisions, including what type of breast implants are best for you.

-The Aesthetic Surgery Centre always provides the highest quality in customer service, surgical techniques and procedures.
+The Aesthetic Surgery Centre always provides the highest quality of customer service, surgical techniques, and procedures.
 Part of what sets The Aesthetic Surgery Centre apart is our consistent attention to detail, including staying current with advancing technology and materials used in the implants themselves.
-There are two primary types of breast implants, saline-filled and silicone-gel-filled implants:
+There are two primary types of breast implants – saline-filled and silicone-gel-filled implants:

 Saline implants are currently the most common type used in breast enhancement surgery.
 They have a silicone elastomer shell filled with a sterile saline (saltwater) liquid.
 These popular implants are not pre-filled.
 Instead, they are filled with a valve after being placed in the breast pocket.
 Since the implants are empty when they are surgically inserted, the incision size needed can be smaller than is usually necessary for silicone gel implants, which are filled with silicone before the surgery is performed.